Boulder Community Health: Notice of Privacy Practices (Effective Date 01/2015)

 - All departments and operating units of our organization,

-- All medical practices operated by the Boulder Community Hospital (“BCH”).
+- All medical practices operated by the Boulder Community Health (“BCH”).

 Rather than have you read and sign different notices for each health care practitioner that treats you at each of our operating locations, this Joint Notice of Privacy Practices describes the privacy practices followed by all our practitioners, other members of our workforce, and our business associates.

 Unless your physician is affiliated with one of the BCH medical practices, this notice does not apply to the use and disclosure of your medical information in connection with treatment you receive at your physician’s office.
 Your personal physician may have different policies regarding your medical information and may provide you with a separate notice.
 If your physician is affiliated with one of the BCH medical practices, this notice will apply to your medical information created or maintained at that office.

 Our Pledge Regarding Medical Information

 We understand that your medical information is personal and we are committed to its protection.
 We create a record of the care and services you receive to ensure that we are providing quality care and to comply with legal requirements.
 This notice applies to all your medical information that we maintain, whether created by our staff or others.

 We are required by law to give you this notice of our legal duties and privacy practices with respect to your medical information, to follow the terms of this Privacy Notice, and to notify you following a breach of the privacy or security of your unsecured medical information.

 How We May Use and Disclose Medical Information About You